agglayer/vault-bridge/src/secondary-chain/agglayer/README.md

 ### Agglayer Sovereign with Pessimistic Proof

-- "Local balance tree" in Agglayer Bridge contract prevents bridging out more tokens from a chain that have been bridged in to the chain by reverting onchain immediately.
+- "Local balance tree" in Agglayer Bridge contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.

 ### Agglayer without Pessimistic Proof